Welcome to the Department of Anesthesiology & Perioperative Medicine!

 We have over 10 subspecialty teams.
 Starting October 2015, our team of intensivists (some with dual fellowship training in cardiac and critical care) will begin providing coverage for the Cardiac and Vascular surgery Intensive Care Unit (ICU) in addition to the Surgical ICU and e ICU.

 Expanding beyond the borders of central Massachusetts we are partnering with the Office of Global Health at the University of Massachusetts Medical School for a global health mission in Liberia.

-Our Chief Residents, Dr. Vainuupo Jessop and Dr. Ashley Gabrielsen, along with the UMMS medical students, have taken the lead on establishing the UMMS Anesthesia Interest Group.
+Our Chief Residents, Dr. Nathan Belt and Dr. Jennifer Evansmith, along with the UMMS medical students, have taken the lead on establishing the UMMS Anesthesia Interest Group.
 Coupled with a restructuring of the Third Year Medical Student Rotation and the Fourth Year Elective, there is a palpable sense of excitement as we share our passion for the field of Anesthesiology with our youngest learners.

 Our department is a robust rotation site for Student Nurse Anesthetists (SRNA) from the region’s Nurse Anesthesia Programs.
 This has paid rich dividends as we successfully recruit these new graduates to join our team.

 Faculty are the backbone of our department.
 As Chair, I believe our genotype reflects our phenotype, we are who we recruit, develop, and retain.
 Supporting each faculty member to achieve his or her professional goals with a partnership with the UMMS Office of Faculty Affairs and the leadership development opportunities offered by the clinical systems, our faculty serve in key leadership roles both within and outside the department.